Bulk Powders Pure Whey Protein Review

 The first thing to strike me about this particular protein powder is the price.
 The unflavoured 500g pouch is sold for £8.99, which pretty much hits all of its competitors out of the water.

 Alternatively, you can opt for the 2.5kg bag, which provides 83 servings at a cost of around 35p per go.

 Pure Whey Protein is available in 23 flavours, ranging from the classic Vanilla, Chocolate or Strawberry, to the not-so-common and slightly whacky Birthday Cake, Lemon Meringue, and Toffee Popcorn.

 We all know that the protein content and nutritional factors are very important, but they become pretty irrelevant if actually drinking the stuff after the gym every day is a horrible experience.

 We mixed it with both semi-skimmed milk and water, and it was quick to dissolve on both occasions, leaving no lumpy bits as some of the products we have tried in the past have.
 Considering the low price, this really is a great-tasting protein powder.

 If you’re looking for the highest possible protein content (24.2g) and lower carbs, you may want to go for the Unflavoured version.
 Be warned, however, it does not taste that great on its own, but could be a great addition to a smoothie.

-The first thing I assumed when I saw the ‘bargain basement’ price-tag of Pure Whey Protein was that the ingredients and manufacturing process would be below-par.
+The first thing we assumed when we saw the ‘bargain basement’ price-tag of Pure Whey Protein was that the ingredients and manufacturing process would be below-par.

-But I was pleasantly surprised after doing a bit more digging about this particular product.
+But we were pleasantly surprised after doing a bit more digging about this particular product.

 The Bulk Powders website explains that the whey protein powder used in the product is sourced directly from a European dairy, using grass-fed cow’s milk, and that it contains 80 per cent whey protein.

-Pure Whey Protein is also rich in branched-chain amino acids (BCAAs), which are the vital ‘muscle building blocks’ needed to help you recover from a tough game or gruelling gym workout.
+Pure Whey Protein is also rich in branched-chain amino acids (BCAAs) to help you recover from a tough game or gruelling gym workout.